ory/docs/docs/keto/engines/index.md

 Keto doesn't support all access control mechanisms while in "sandbox" mode.

 This chapter introduces the most widely used Access Control Policies.
-Before we do that, let's go over some basics.
+Before we do that, let's cover some of the basics.

 Every app that has users usually assigns permissions to these users ("Bob and Alice are allowed to write blog posts").
 There are various established best